 "(a) An officer of the Coast Guard who on the day before the effective date of this Act [Jan.
-4, 1983]- shall after that date hold the permanent grade of rear admiral.
+4, 1983]- "(1) was serving on active duty in the grade of rear shall after that date hold the permanent grade of rear admiral.